-In Phase I, the possibility of adding GIS benthic habitat layers, which were a product of the Southeast Florida Coral Reef Initiative (SEFCRI) Land Based Sources of Pollution (LBSP) Projects 6, 7, 8, 9, onto recreational electronic navigation charts (ENCs) was preliminarily investigated.
+In Phase I of the MICCI 9 & 25 project, the possibility of adding GIS benthic habitat layers, which were a product of the Southeast Florida Coral Reef Initiative (SEFCRI) Land Based Sources of Pollution (LBSP) Projects 6, 7, 8, 9, onto recreational electronic navigation charts (ENCs) was preliminarily investigated.
 In Phase II, this option was more fully explored.
-Based on discussions with private equipment manufacturers (e.g., Garmin, etc.), the State could enter into a limited liability and use agreement with the private companies to allow their navigation units to display a reef habitat boundary layer on top of existing ENC's.
+Based on discussions with private equipment manufacturers (e.g., Garmin, etc.), the FDEP could enter into a limited liability and use agreement with the private companies to allow their navigation units to display a reef habitat boundary layer on top of existing ENC's.
 The layer would not differentiate between different coral reef habitats, rather the reef would be depicted as one generic layer displayed on top of the existing nautical charts.
-The MICCI 9 & 25 project team had originally expressed concerns that displaying the coral reef layers could result in increased visits to these habitats, and therefore potentially increasing resource impacts.
-It was decided however, that the benefits of helping to educate recreational boat users on the location of reefs outweighed the potential risk of impacts.

-It was determined in Phase I that it is not currently possible to display the coral reef layers on commercial ENCs, as they have to follow standards established by the International Hydrographic Organization (IHO) that do not allow for the incorporation of GIS data formats.
-Since the completion of Phase I however, the IHO has started to develop the S-100 universal hydrographic data model.
+It was determined in Phase II that it is not currently possible to display the coral reef layers on commercial ENCs, as they have to follow standards established by the International Hydrographic Organization (IHO) that do not allow for the incorporation of GIS data formats.
+Since the completion of Phase II however, the IHO has started to develop the S-100 universal hydrographic data model.
 S-100 provides the data framework for the development of the next generation of ENCs products, as well as other related digital products required by the hydrographic, maritime, and GIS communities.
 The S-100 standard extends the scope of the previous S-57 standard, supporting a wider variety of hydrographically related digital data sources.

-As in Phase I, the National Oceanographic and Atmospheric Administration (NOAA) is currently working with the IHO to include Marine Protected Areas (MPAs) on ENCs.
-Currently, the IHO's Standardization for Nautical Publications Working Group (SNPWG) is working on an S-100 based product specification that would standardize the encoding and display of coral reefs and other MPA type features.
+Currently, the National Oceanographic and Atmospheric Administration (NOAA) is working with the IHO to include Marine Protected Areas (MPAs) on ENCs.
+Additionally, the IHO's Standardization for Nautical Publications Working Group (SNPWG) is working on an S-100 based product specification that would standardize the encoding and display of coral reefs and other MPA type features.
 Once complete, this would be a separate product that would be used in conjunction with ENCs.
 It must also be noted that the new format and layouts will not be compatible with the many Electronic Chart and Information Display Systems (ECDIS) that are still running on the S-57 format.
-Only when the units are upgrading will it be possible to see any new layers that are introduced.
-The current estimation of the timeframe required to develop and adopt the new specifications is currently 1 to 2 years, and does not include the time that would be required to develop a system capable of reading the new data format.
-Phase III of this project will continue to monitor the development of the new commercial standards.
+Only when the units are upgraded will it be possible to see any new layers that are introduced.
+The current estimation of the timeframe required to develop and adopt the new specifications is 2-3 years away, and does not include the time that would be required to develop a system capable of reading the new data format.
+The status of this project and the development of the new commercial standards will continue to be monitored.